MicrosoftDocs/cloud-adoption-framework/docs/strategy/monitoring-strategy.md

 To assemble this architecture, here are several considerations:

-- A data flow approach starting from service assets and going up the stack - metrics and log data emitted by infrastructure, IoT devices, mobile devices, etc. are all of the items under management—to-monitoring tools (mid-tier).
-Move upward and outward (ITSM tools, global monitoring, Security Information and Event Management (SIEM), custom alert enrichment, etc.).
+- A data flow approach starting from service assets and going up the stack - metrics and log data emitted by infrastructure, IoT devices, mobile devices, etc. Are all of the items under management—to-monitoring tools (mid-tier).
+Move upward and outward (ITSM tools, global monitoring, security information and event management (SIEM), custom alert enrichment, etc.).

-- Whether to continue with [Systems Center Operations Manager](https://docs.microsoft.com/system-center/scom/welcome?view=sc-om-2019) or other monitoring tool(s).
+- Whether to continue with [systems center Operations Manager](https://docs.microsoft.com/system-center/scom/welcome?view=sc-om-2019) or other monitoring tool(s).

 - The economic cost.